CPSSD/cerberus/cli/doc/command_line_interface.md

 ```

 * `status`: This command is used to get the status of the scheduled MapReduce.
-  If a specific MapReduce ID is specified only one result will be returned,
+  If a specific job ID is specified only one result will be returned,
   otherwise a list of MapReduce jobs scheduled by the client will be returned.
   It has 1 flag.
-  * `--mapreduce_id`: This specifies the outlined above MapReduce ID.
+  * `--job_id`: This specifies the outlined above MapReduce ID.

 Example:
 ```